Statistical properties of worm algorithms for two dimensional frustrated Ising models: Introduction

 Apart from measuring the defect-antidefect correlator during worm construction, one can also measure various statistical properties of the worms themselves; the simplest of these is the distribution of worm lengths.
 This is of interest because the Monte-Carlo autocorrelation properties of such worm algorithms depend on the number of variables updated in a single worm construction, which in turn depends on the distribution of worm lengths.
 For instance, the fractal structure and scaling properties of worms defined within the high temperature expansion have been studied previously.\cite{Janke_Neuhaus_Schakel} Properties of spin clusters defined by other cluster algorithms\cite{Swendsen_Wang, Wolff} have been numerically studied in the case of the critical two-dimensional Ising model\cite{Janke_Schakel} and found to be in agreement with theoretical predictions.\cite{Stella_Vanderzande,Saleur_Duplantier,Stanley,Vanderzande_Stella,Duplantier} Following the generalization of cluster algorithms to the fully frustrated square lattice,\cite{Kandel_Ben-Av_Domany_PRL} the properties of such clusters have also been studied extensively in that setting.\cite{Franzese} Since closed worms on the dual lattice define a cluster on the original lattice, properties of these clusters are also interesting from this point of view.
 Statistics of worms constructed by a direct worm algorithm for a three dimensional spin ice model have also been studied, but less information seems to be available on worms in the corresponding two dimensional model.\cite{Jaubert_Haque_Moessner}

-Part of the motivation for the present study is our earlier observation that the autocorrelation properties of two rather different dual worm algorithms (the Deposition-Evaporation-Pivoting or DEP algorithm and the myopic algorithm)\cite{loopalgo} seem to be universally determined by the power-law exponent of the equilibrium spin-spin correlation function, when used to simulate frustrated Ising models on two different two-dimensional lattices (triangular and kagome) over a range of temperatures and further neighbor interactions for which the system displays power-law three-sublattice order.
-Since the worm length distribution is expected to control the manner in which successive configurations decorrelate with each other, we attempt to understand this universality by focusing here on the persistence exponent $\theta$ that characterizes the power-law form of the worm length distribution in this interesting regime.
-In additon, we also study other statistical properties of the worms.
+Part of the motivation for the present study is our earlier observation that the autocorrelation properties of two rather different dual worm algorithms (the Deposition-Evaporation-Pivoting or DEP algorithm and the myopic algorithm)\cite{loopalgo} are determined by the universal exponent of the equilibrium spin-spin correlation function in the power-law three-sublattice ordered phase of frustrated Ising models on two different two-dimensional lattices (triangular and kagome) over a range of temperatures.
+Since the properties of individual worms are expected to control the manner in which successive configurations decorrelate with each other, we attempt to understand this universality by focusing here on a detailed study of the random geometry of these worms, specifically the number of steps taken to complete one worm, the number of distinct dual links flipped by one worm, and the number of Ising spins flipped by one worm.